 1. Feathers from almost all other birds in my country—not eagles of course, but also not seagull feathers, songbird feathers, or crow feathers.

-2. Feathers from most birds from other countries that are critically endangered.
+2. Feathers from many birds from other countries that are critically endangered.

 Though all birds naturally shed their feathers about once a year, you’re not legally supposed to have most of them.
 A law called the (U.S.) North American Migratory Bird Act was made a long time ago when people were killing too many birds to use for fashionable hats.
 It’s a broad-brush law intended to protect birds.
 It doesn’t recognize the difference between plucked feathers, shed feathers, or bird skins; you can’t have any of it.
 If a feather was pulled from a dead bird that you found at the side of the road or the beach, how does someone know that the bird wasn’t killed on purpose just for the feathers?
 It can sometimes seem silly but it is a matter of reasonable enforcement, like speeding law enforcement on the highway.

-I try to be familiar with the laws but I’m not the person to go to for the final word in the USA–the U.S. Fish and Wildlife Service are the ones for that.
+I try to be familiar with the laws but I’m not the person to go to for the final word in the USA–this page of the U.S. Fish and Wildlife Service is the place for the that.
+The law is explained and they have an alphabetically arranged list of protected birds.
+And here is a link to lists of earth’s endangered species; click Cites Appendices.